dukt/analytics/README.md

 <a id="update"></a>
 ## Updating the plugin

-Analytics add-on notices you when an update is available and lets you download and install it automatically.
+During beta, you might have to uninstall/reinstall Analytics when an update is released.

-If you need to manually update Analytics, simply replace **craft/plugins/analytics** folder.
+Simply replace the analytics plugin files and install the plugin in **Settings / Plugins**.

+<a id="widgets"></a>
+## Widgets

+**Analytics Chart Widget**

+You can use Analytics Chart widget to display several information from Google Analytics :

+- Audience
+	- Browser
+	- Country
+	- Is Mobile
+	- Language
+	- Mobile Device
+	- Visits
+- Acquisition
+	- Keywords
+	- Social
+	- Traffic
+- Behavior
+	- Pages

+You can set up as many widgets as you like in order to get the right infos on you Dashboard, in a colorful way.

-<a id="usage"></a>
+<a id="code"></a>
-## Usage
+## Tracking Code

 You must have selected a website profile in **Admin / Analytics** in order to get the Google Analytics code up and running.